 - It provides shareholders with regular and increasing dividends, which gives them a high and regular dividend yield.

 - Income Stocks, in comparison to other stocks, are less volatile.
 This makes it less risky.

-- Income Stock suits best to the low-risk appetite individuals like old age people, non-salaried people, students, etc. who look for regular income flow.
+- Income Stock suits best the low-risk appetite individuals like old age people, non-salaried people, students, etc., who look for regular income flow.

 - These Stocks beat the inflation rate and thereby provides a continuous increase in dividends over the years.